-▶ To select the program management: Press the PGM MGT key.
-If necessary, press the WINDOW soft key to set up the screen as it is shown at the upper right.
+To select the program management: Press the PGM MGT key.
+If necessary, press the WINDOW soft key to set up the screen as it is shown at the upper right

 ▶ To manage the network drives: Press the NETWORK soft key (second soft-key row).
 In the right-hand window the TNC shows the network drives available for access.
-With the soft keys described below you can define the connection for each drive.
+The soft keys described below are used to define the connection for each drive

 Function Soft key Establish network connection.
 If the connection is active, the TNC shows an M in the Mnt column.
-DEVICE You can connect up to 7 additional drives with the TNC.
-Delete the network connection.
-LINMOLINT DEVICE Automatically establish network connection ацто whenever the TNC is switched on.
-The TNC MOUNT shows an A in the Auto column if the connection is established automatically.
-Do not establish network connection AUT O automatically when the TNC is switched on.
+You can connect up to 7 additional drives with the TNC MOUNT DEVICE Disconnect the network connection UNMOUNT DEVICE Automatically establish network connection whenever the TNC is switched on.
+The TNC shows an A in the Auto column if the connection is established automatically AUTO MOUNT Do not establish network connection automatically when the TNC is switched on NO RUTO MOUNT